-Dahlonega is one of the most beloved mountain towns in North Georgia.
-Its historic downtown area features beautiful 19th century buildings, a vibrant arts scene, colorful local shops, and myriad dining options.
+Dahlonega GA is one of the most beloved places in the Georgia Mountains.
+Its historic downtown area features beautiful 19th century buildings, a vibrant arts scene, colorful local shops, a myriad restaurant options, and wineries.

 Home to musicians like Zac Brown and Amy Ray (of Indigo Girls fame), the town hosts the Bear On the Square mountain music festival every spring.

-Visitors can also learn about the town’s history in the Georgia Gold Rush, kayak/canoe in the Chestatee and Etowah Rivers, or even try their luck panning for gold in the underground gold mine!
+Visitors can also learn about the town’s history of gold mining in Georgia, kayak/canoe in the Chestatee and Etowah Rivers, or even try their luck panning for gold in the underground gold mine!

 Dawsonville GA offers a myriad of fun activities, including exploring Amicalola Falls State Park, paddling down the Etowah River, and tasting 150-year-old recipes at the Dawsonville Moonshine Distillery.